Logo

 Billy Cunningham set a single-game North Carolina record with 48 points against Tulane on December 10,1964.

-In 1965, Billy Cunningham joined the Philadelphia 76ers of the National Basketball Association.
+In 1965, Billy Cunningham joined the Philadelphia 76ers and settled into the role of sixth-man in his rookie year.

 Billy Cunningham played 80 games, primarily as a sixth man, while averaging 14.3 points and 7.5 rebounds a game.

-Billy Cunningham was a member of the powerful 1967 Sixers championship team, which featured Wilt Chamberlain, Hal Greer, Chet Walker, and Luke Jackson.
+Billy Cunningham was a member of the powerful 1967 Sixers championship team, which featured Wilt Chamberlain, Hal Greer, Chet Walker, and Luke Jackson, and is considered one of the greatest teams in NBA history.

-Billy Cunningham announced on June 15,1972, that he was going to play with the Cougars beginning with the upcoming season at press conferences in Charlotte and Greensboro, North Carolina which occurred almost simultaneous to the Sixers' introduction of Roy Rubin as its new head coach.
+Billy Cunningham announced on June 15,1972, that he was going to play with the Cougars beginning with the upcoming season, at press conferences in Charlotte and Greensboro, North Carolina.

-Billy Cunningham led the Cougars to the best record in the league and was selected to the All-ABA First Team and was named the ABA MVP.
+Billy Cunningham led the Cougars to the best record in the league, was selected to the All-ABA First Team and was named the ABA MVP.

 Billy Cunningham recorded 14 triple doubles in the NBA and 5 in the ABA, good for 43rd all-time in the NBA and 5th in the ABA.